Research Seminar in International Security

 Descripción

 During the first eight weeks of the course, we will have regular seminar classes covering the different building blocks of research design.
-While much of this focuses on qualitative research, we will also be discussing statistical methods.
 During this time, students will produce a draft research proposal for their dissertation.
-We will further discuss practical advice related to the management and completion of the final research projects.
-During the last four weeks, students will receive and offer feedback on their proposals.
-This course builds on the methods course students will have taken in the first semester.
-Specifically, it emphasises the application of what students are studying for their final research projects.
+The first session will begin the process of drafting a research proposal by identifying a research topic.
+Subsequent sessions will allow students to clarify aspects of their research proposal.
+During the last four weeks, students will present their research proposals and will receive and offer feedback on their classmates’ proposals.

-In addition to the mandatory readings listed on Virtual Campus for each week, students are expected to read two articles of their choice related to their own dissertation topic for each of the first eight sessions.
-This additional reading is essential to building a strong research design and as such essential to all of the assignments.
-In the last four weeks of the course, all students are expected to come to class having read the dissertation proposals under discussion.
-This is essential to their active participation and learning during these last four classes.
-Engaging with other proposals and providing constructive feedback will be beneficial for everyone involved.
+In addition to the required readings listed on the Virtual Campus, which are kept brief, students are strongly encouraged to read two articles of their choice related to their own dissertation topic for each of the first eight sessions.
+This additional reading is essential to building a strong research design

 Evaluación

-• Dissertation research proposal (2000 words excluding footnotes and bibliography) (50%)
+1. Dissertation research proposal (2000 words, excluding footnotes and bibliography): (50%)

-• Presentation of draft dissertation proposal (20%)
+2. Presentation of draft dissertation proposal on one of the last four sessions of the course (20%)